The many mirrored room

 In case of a leak in the tanks, the steel lining will act as a ''drip pan'' to contain contaminated effluents within the room.

-Welcome to the drain tank room: 40 metres long, 15 meters wide, and 11 metres high.
+Welcome to the drain tank room: 40 metres long, 15 metres wide, and 11 metres high.
 Located in the lowest basement level (B2) of the Tokamak Complex, the room will accommodate seven large steel containers with volumes ranging from 100 to 210 cubic metres.
 These water storage tanks are required for normal operation, as well as for the recovery of water from the tokamak cooling water system or the vacuum vessel pressure suppression system in accidental situations.

 Like in other areas of the Tokamak Complex, the constellations on the ceiling of this room are formed by the complex arrangement of embedded plates.
 There are dozens of them, deeply anchored in the reinforced concrete and precisely positioned in order to anchor piping and equipment.